-The Autumn programme includes 4 open-air exhibitions plus 2 indoor exhibits.
+The Winter programme includes 4 open-air exhibitions plus 2 indoor exhibits.
 Four artists, five exhibitions in the Wilded Capability Brown gardens.
-We’ve just opened the Robert Adam Gallery with an exciting mix of artists including Tracey Emin, Speyer, Wells, Dingle, Porter, Knowlden, Portsmouth and Letts.
-Selected artworks are for sale.
+We’ve just opened the Robert Adam Gallery with an exciting mix of artists including Tracey Emin, Speyer, Wells, Dingle, Porter, Knowlden, Dickinson, Carroll, Murless, Portsmouth and Letts.
+Select artworks are for sale.

 The Wilded Capability Brown gardens, including the main outdoor and indoor exhibitions, are open from Wednesday – Sunday, 10am – 4pm.
+Also Bank Holidays.
 Adults £12, children £6.
-Half price entry for repeat visits with DSP card.
-Parking is free.
+Half price repeat visits with DSP card.
+Free parking.
 Dogs allowed on a lead.

 If you’re planning to visit please follow the directions at the bottom of this page.